Malekbennabi3/distributed_project/README.md

 # Programmation distribuée

-This is the source code for our  project of the Master1 distributed programming class.
+This is the source code of our [Project](https://github.com/Malekbennabi3/distributed_project/blob/master/Enonc%C3%A9_Projet.pdf) for the Master1 distributed programming class.

 Participants: